mariyamouahid/Lab3-NLP-Language-Modeling/README.md

 # NLP Language Modeling Lab 🚀

-Welcome to the NLP Language Modeling Lab repository!
-This project is designed to help you dive deep into Natural Language Processing (NLP) using the Sklearn library.
-You will work on both regression and classification tasks to develop a comprehensive understanding of NLP techniques and models.
+Welcome to the NLP Language Modeling Lab!
+In this project, you'll explore Natural Language Processing (NLP) using Sklearn.
+You'll tackle regression and classification tasks to grasp NLP techniques and models thoroughly.

 ## Objective 🎯
 The main objective of this lab is to get hands-on experience with various NLP language models and machine learning algorithms.